Ms. Cardona writes for the Dallas Morning News.

 The man reportedly told police that he had permission from the city to cut trees downed by the storm, but had no paperwork, according to Nextdoor.

-The man who tried to cut down the tree is being detained by police.
+The man who tried to cut down the tree was detained by police.
 He was subsequently arrested.
-Photo by Eastwood Neighborhood Association.

 The tree is loved by many in the neighborhood.
 It's bent at the base and spreads out low to the ground.
 Some have said the tree is an Indian marker tree, however, there's some debate as to whether the tree meets the qualifications.